EdJoPaTo/website-stalker-example/sites/com-apple-watch.md

-Last day to get a $50 Apple Gift Card when you buy an eligible Apple Watch.<sup class="ribbon-ase-footnote"><a aria-label="Footnote diamond symbol" href="https://www.apple.com/watch/#footnote-ase">◊</a></sup> [Shop now](https://www.apple.com/us/shop/goto/gifts/shopping_event)

 Get your holiday gifts on time.
 [See when to order](https://www.apple.com/us/shop/goto/gifts/holiday_shipping)

 Apple Watch
 ==========